One hundred firefighters tackle huge blaze in east London as smoke seen for miles

 Most of the roof of the building in Bow was alight, the brigade said.

-There were no immediate reports of any injuries.
+Residents fled the building and there were no immediate reports of any injuries.

-Crews deployed 15 fire engines, with two turntable ladders.
+Fire crews deployed 15 fire engines, with two turntable ladders.

 Neighbouring buildings in Fairfield Road were reportedly evacuated, and drivers and pedestrians were advised to avoid the area, where emergency services cordons were in place.